Chiron8/3Dbind/README.md

 Zooming in/out: To zoom in, press the handle down.
 To zoom out, hold the handle down

 I hope you enjoy it!

+## The device is pretty much plug and play!

 ## Pictures